Ultimate Checklist: Banish Dandruff at Home Naturally

 Essential Scalp Care Tips for Dandruff Prevention

 Your scalp deserves the same attention you give your face—it's skin after all!
 A solid scalp care routine is your first line of defence against dandruff and the foundation for healthy hair growth.
-Think of it as setting the stage for everything else to work properly.

 Proper Washing Techniques